The64thGamer/cheeseepedia/content/s80qtlgl12dfl9np/content.md

 ### Earl Schmerle

-{{< wiki-link "Rolfe Dewolfe &amp; Earl Schmerle (Animatronic)" >}} is unchanged from his original Rock-afire Explosion design.
+[Rolfe Dewolfe &amp; Earl Schmerle (Animatronic)] is unchanged from his original Rock-afire Explosion design.

 ### Rolfe DeWolfe

-{{< wiki-link "Rolfe Dewolfe &amp; Earl Schmerle (Animatronic)" >}} wears a new outfit featuring a plad shirt, and is using the bear mask of previous Creative Engineering character Repete Thornsberry.
+[Rolfe Dewolfe &amp; Earl Schmerle (Animatronic)] wears a new outfit featuring a plad shirt, and is using the bear mask of previous Creative Engineering character Repete Thornsberry.

 ### Dook Larue

-{{< wiki-link "Dook Larue (Animatronic)" >}} wears a new outfit featuring a red t-shirt with yellow spots and blue overalls, his arms are furred and he wears a propeller hat, his character mask is of previous Creative Engineering character Billy Boy.
+[Dook Larue (Animatronic)] wears a new outfit featuring a red t-shirt with yellow spots and blue overalls, his arms are furred and he wears a propeller hat, his character mask is of previous Creative Engineering character Billy Boy.
 His drum set has the snare and kickdrum replaced with wooden prop drums.

 ### Fatz Geronimo

-{{< wiki-link "Fatz Geronimo (Animatronic)" >}} wears a new outfit featuring a white shirt and a plad suit and bow tie, his hands and feet have been replaced with bear claws, his character mask is of previous Creative Engineering character Billy Bill.
+[Fatz Geronimo (Animatronic)] wears a new outfit featuring a white shirt and a plad suit and bow tie, his hands and feet have been replaced with bear claws, his character mask is of previous Creative Engineering character Billy Bill.
 Fatz Tune Machine organ has a wooden covering with a custom logo.

 ### Beach Bear

-{{< wiki-link "Beach Bear (Animatronic)" >}} remains mostly unchanged compared to his Rock-afire Explosion design, instead having plad shorts and using a lighter colored Billy Bob Guitar.
+[Beach Bear (Animatronic)] remains mostly unchanged compared to his Rock-afire Explosion design, instead having plad shorts and using a lighter colored Billy Bob Guitar.

 ### Mitzi Mozzarella

-{{< wiki-link "Mitzi Mozzarella (Animatronic)" >}} wears a new outfit featuring a patterned long sleeve shirt, a plad overall dress and a straw hat, her shoes are original to the Rock-AFire Explosion design but feature blue socks, her character mask is of previous Creative Engineering character Pete Thornsberry.
+[Mitzi Mozzarella (Animatronic)] wears a new outfit featuring a patterned long sleeve shirt, a plad overall dress and a straw hat, her shoes are original to the Rock-AFire Explosion design but feature blue socks, her character mask is of previous Creative Engineering character Pete Thornsberry.

 ### Billy Bob

-{{< wiki-link "Billy Bob (Animatronic)" >}} is unchanged from his original Rock-AFire Explosion design, he features his '1990's standard' character mask.
+[Billy Bob (Animatronic)] is unchanged from his original Rock-AFire Explosion design, he features his '1990's standard' character mask.

 ### Looney Bird

-{{< wiki-link "Looney Bird (Animatronic)" >}} is unchanged from his original Rock-AFire Explosion design, his plant has been replaced as the original has went missing.
+[Looney Bird (Animatronic)] is unchanged from his original Rock-AFire Explosion design, his plant has been replaced as the original has went missing.

 ### Prop Characters

-All prop characters are unchanged from the original Rock-AFire Explosion designs. ({{< wiki-link "Sun (Animatronic)" >}}, {{< wiki-link "Moon (Animatronic)" >}}, {{< wiki-link "Choo Choo (Animatronic)" >}}, Frog, Birthday Bird &amp; {{< wiki-link "Antioch (Animatronic)" >}}).
+All prop characters are unchanged from the original Rock-AFire Explosion designs. ([Sun (Animatronic)], [Moon (Animatronic)], [Choo Choo (Animatronic)], Frog, Birthday Bird &amp; [Antioch (Animatronic)]).

 ## Trivia